PavanendraBaahubali/UserTask/Readme.md

 **Description**:

 - This endpoint allows users to update the details of an existing healthcare service.
-The request must include the unique service ID to identify which service should be modified.
-Additionally, it accepts fields that the user wants to update, such as the service name, description, or price.
+The request must include the unique `serviceId` to identify which service should be modified.
+Additionally, it accepts fields that the user wants to update, such as the `service name`, `service description`, or `service price`.
 Upon successful completion of the update, a success message is returned, confirming that the service data has been modified.
 This feature ensures that healthcare service information remains current and accurate.

 **Example Request**